 Idiopathic hypersomniaHypersomnia - idiopathic; Drowsiness - idiopathic; Somnolence - idiopathic

-Symptoms often develop slowly during adolescence or young adulthood.
+Symptoms often develop slowly during the teens or young adulthood.
 They include:

 - Daytime naps that do not relieve drowsiness